FonNkwenti/tf-route53-phz-cross-vpc/README.md

 The project is organized into different directories, each representing a specific use case for DNS record types:

-- `A_Record/`: Contains the implementation for DNS A record use case
+- `A_record/`: Contains the implementation for Amazon Route 53 "A" record use case.
-- `Alias/`: (Planned) Will contain the implementation for DNS Alias record use case
+- `Alias_record/`: Contains the implementation for Amazon Route 53 "Alias" record use case.
-- `CNAME/`: (Planned) Will contain the implementation for DNS CNAME record use case
+- `CNAME_record/`: (Planned) Will contain the implementation for DNS CNAME record use case.

 ## Key Components